linto-ai/documentation-website/docs/infra.md

 * Private network (VLAN) established and fuly routed between hosts.
 * Public network interface on at least one of the cluster's nodes for ingress traffic

 __Note__ : Our service stack relies on [Docker Swarm Mode](https://docs.docker.com/glossary/?term=swarm%20mode) for orchestrating containers and services.
 This tutorial treats your infrastructure as a multi-host cluster.
-If you deploy the stack in a mono-host Docker Swarm Cluster (wich is obviously not recommanded for production) just adapt the following guide for your needs...
-That's maybe how you want to deploy it for your home usage with our Maker's Raspberry Pi Client LinTO implementation.
+If you deploy the stack in a mono-host Docker Swarm Cluster (wich is obviously not recommanded for production) make sure to read the __Note__ to adapt the following guide for your needs (That's maybe how you want to deploy it for your home usage with our Maker's Raspberry Pi Client LinTO implementation).

 ## Docker swarm mode